TerminalMC/ExportStats/README.md

 - When you click the export button, a new folder (named for the world or server that you are currently in) is created in the `.minecraft/config/exportstats` folder, and the data files are placed in the created folder.
-- If you click the export button again while on the same world or server, the old files will be replaced with new ones.
+- If you click the export button again while in the same world or server, the old files will be replaced with new ones.

 ### Contact